 Given the Commission’s acceptance of the existing and proposed CMSs in the northeast, the sensible approach to regional market formation is thus to condition acceptance of the RTO compliance filings on their joint adoption, as a single RTO, of the PJM CMS.
 PJM has publicly stated that its LMP software and associated infrastructures can readily be implemented in other portions of the Northeast market.
 As it is the only one that is functioning without significant distortions, it makes sense now to unify the Northeast around that model.
 As PJM has taught us, however, LMP alone cannot support (and will impede) development of a liquid market in the absence of trading hubs at which locational prices converge and can be aggregated.
 As part of the ISOs’ compliance filing, they (and their member systems) should thus be directed to propose trading hubs for the region, such as the western hub in PJM.

-In extending the PJM approach to the region, it should be recognized that one aspect of PJM's LMP has the effect of defeating nondiscriminatory open-access should not be adopted for the region and should be abandoned in PJM itself.
-That aspect is the administrative allocation of the financial congestion contracts, known in PJM as fixed transmission rights or FTRs, that are used to hedge against after-the-fact congestion costs.
+In extending the PJM approach to the region, it should be recognized that a number of aspects of PJM's LMP have the effect of defeating nondiscriminatory open-access and should not be adopted for the region , but rather should be abandoned in PJM itself.
+One aspect is the administrative allocation of the financial congestion contracts, known in PJM as fixed transmission rights or FTRs, which are used to hedge against after-the-fact congestion costs.
 In PJM, FTRs are not made available through a market mechanism, such as an auction, but rather are simply allocated to existing firm customers (including the PJM member systems for service to their captive retail customers).
 This has the effect of denying firm transmission at a fixed rate (a fully hedged price) to all new eligible transmission customers, in violation of nondiscriminatory open access and Order No. 888.
-In lieu of an administrative auction, should be adopted, such as periodic options open to all eligible customer on equal terms and conditions.a products or instruments necessary to move power and outside on a fully hedged basis.
+In lieu of an administrative allocation, a market based allocation should be adopted, such as periodic auctions open to all eligible customers on equal terms and conditions.
+In addition, EPMI believes that the financial transmission rights as they exist do not provide the market place the products or instruments necessary to move power within and outside the pool on a fully hedged basis.
 To remedy this situation, the Commission should require appropriate committees to address how best to reform the definition and allocation of FTRs.
-Similarly, PJM’s is a serious flaw and should not be adopted
+Similarly, PJM’s lack of “full funding” or insurance for its FTRs is a serious flaw and should not be adopted because it can result in FTR holders receiving less than the associated congestion cost, making the rights poor hedges.
+On this point, NYISO’s current practice of fully funding TCCs (using transmission service charge revenues) should be adopted.
+Finally, PJM’s flawed installed capacity deliverability requirements and grandfathering of capacity injection rights to existing generators should not be adopted, as those practices similarly discourage new entry.
+On this last point, either NYISO’s or ISO New England’s current practices should be adopted.

 3. The Common Boundaries of the Three Northeastern Tight Power Pools Do Not Facilitate Trade; Rather, they Erect Economically Inefficient Toll Gates